Make your own snowflake embroidery hoop ornaments, with a few inexpensive supplies. Use them on your own tree or customize them as gifts!

-So far this year, I've been telling all my friends that I've done a significant amount of my Christmas shopping online.
+So far this year, I’ve done a significant amount of my Christmas shopping online.
+I

 It’s along those wonderfully creative lines that Shauna of Satori Design for Living and I partnered up today to each bring you a handmade gift that we created.